Meet Alysa & Jack from Voyaging Herbivore

 Do you have any tips for new travel bloggers/aspiring travel bloggers?

 Learn SEO (search engine optimization) today!
 Go Google it right now.
-I’m currently in the process of keyword targeting and rewriting every single post (there’s about 70) instead of creating new content and it’s an absolute pain in the butt.
+I’m currently in the process of keyword targeting and rewriting every single post (there are about 70) instead of creating new content, and it’s an absolute pain in the butt.

-SEO takes months to fully kick in, so you need to do your keyword research, create high quality and optimized content, and build backlinks to start ranking and seeing high volumes of organic traffic.
+SEO takes months to kick in fully, so you need to do your keyword research, create high-quality and optimized content, and build backlinks to start ranking and seeing high volumes of organic traffic.

 Don’t waste any time and start today!

 What’s one thing you wish you knew before you started traveling?